bartdorlandt/poetry_to_uv/README.md

 # poetry_to_uv

-The poetry_to_uv.py script is meant to easily set the base for the pyproject.toml to be consumed by `uv` instead of `poetry`.
+The poetry_to_uv.py script is meant to easily convert the pyproject.toml to be consumed by `uv` instead of `poetry`.

 It has a dry-run flag, to have a temporary file to validate the output.
 When not running the dry-run the original file is saved with a .org extension.

     uv run poetry_to_uv.py <path to file> [-n]

 You may need to make some manual changes.
-Certain layout things are best done with [Even better toml](https://marketplace.visualstudio.com/items?itemName=tamasfe.even-better-toml) in VSCode.
+The layout might not be exactly to your liking.
+I would recommend using [Even better toml](https://marketplace.visualstudio.com/items?itemName=tamasfe.even-better-toml) in VSCode.
 Just open the newly generated toml file and save.
 It will format the file according to the toml specification.

-## Notes
+## Caveats
 * If you were using the poetry build-system, it will be replaced by hatchling.
 * if you had optional dev groups, the dev group libraries will be used, the optional flag is removed